raganwald-deprecated/homoiconic/2008-12-03/rcall.md

 		end
 	end.tap { | r | r.call(r, id.homepage_key.value) } if id.homepage_key

 There are two great things about this solution.
 First, Ciaran doesn't need to calculate a result, he is just performing this computation for its side-effect, `puts`.
-Therefore, using a Kestrel like `#tap` signals that he is not interested in the result.
+Therefore, using a kestrel like `#tap` signals that he is not interested in the result.
 Second, he is using an off-the-shelf component and not writing a "horrid untyped lambda calculus construct" to get the job done.
 Fewer moving parts is a laudable goal.

 That being said, when solving other problems, this solution may not meet our needs: